 Reasons for Surgical Errors

 - Disregarding Protocol.
-Disregarding protocol may include taking shortcuts in surgery, neglecting to sanitize the operating room and surgical tools properly, or planning insufficiently.
+Disregarding protocol may include taking shortcuts in surgery, neglecting to sanitize the operating room and tools properly, or planning insufficiently.
 These errors can lead to infection, wrongfully performed procedures, and malfunctioning medical equipment.

 - Poor Communication.
 Mishearing directions, illegible handwriting, or insufficient explanations are common causes of surgical errors.
 For proper communication to take place, all staff and employees need to regularly check in with each other to ensure patient care is going well and all protocols and procedures are being followed.